vijayksingh/Angular-Recipies-Cookbook/README.md

 #### Beginner Concepts

-A simple example Use-Case to "Add a DIV to HTML"
+A simple example Use-Case to "Add a DIV to HTML" while keeping the functions pure.
 - [A small example of Currying](https://stackblitz.com/edit/functional-programming-1)